Anjali (actress): 2013–2014: Continued success

 In 2013, she starred in the Telugu multi-starrer Seethamma Vakitlo Sirimalle Chettu along with Venkatesh, Mahesh Babu and Samantha.
 The film went on to be a critical and commercial success, with many applauses for Anjali from the critics.
 Mahalakshmi Prabhakaran of DNA India commented that Anjali "as the innocent Seetha...gives an easy breezy but endearing performance".
 She later starred in AR Murugadoss' next production venture Vathikuchi opposite Dhileban.
 The film received mixed reviews as did her performance.
 IndiaGlitz commented "Anjali's character though is sugary; it's a reminiscent of so many of her characters in the past and leaves you with a sense of wanting variation".
 Her next release was Settai, the Tamil remake of Delhi Belly, in which she starred opposite Arya.
 The film received mixed reviews, along with her performance.

-After an item number in Suriya's Singam II, her first in her career, she starred in two Telugu films, Gopichand Malineni's Balupu opposite Ravi Teja and Masala, the Telugu remake of Bol Bachchan, opposite Venkatesh, for the second time in her career.
-In 2014, she appeared in a horror comedy women-centric film titled Geethanjali for which she received Nandi Award for Best Actress, SICA Award for Best Telugu Actress.
+After an item number in Suriya's Singam II, a first in her career, she starred in two Telugu films, Gopichand Malineni's Balupu opposite Ravi Teja and Masala, the Telugu remake of Bol Bachchan, opposite Venkatesh.
+She starred alongside Venkatesh for the second time.
+Her 2014 release was the horror-comedy Geethanjali for which she received Nandi Award for Best Actress, SICA Award for Best Telugu Actress.